bcornelusse/ELEN0445-microgrids/PV_design.md

 Side goals:
 - evaluate the potential of the ULiège buildings
 - compare to their consumption
-- evauate the benefit of storage
+- evaluate the benefit of storage

 ---